pawelgrzybek/pawelgrzybek.com/content/posts/2017-03-31-top-picks-2017-march.md

 [https://davidwalsh.name/javascript-deep-merge](https://davidwalsh.name/javascript-deep-merge)

-David Walsh comaes with another great tip this month.
+David Walsh comes with another great tip this month.
 ECMAScript 2015 brought us `Object.assign()` that allows us to merge two object in elegant way.
-Newer feature that is coming to JavaScript spec is object spread operator that allows us to do it in even more redeable way (`{...obj1, ...obj2}`).
+Newer feature that is coming to JavaScript spec is object spread operator that allows us to do it in even more readable way (`{...obj1, ...obj2}`).
 Both of these methods come with one downside — they generate shallow merge of top properties only.
 In majority of cases it is all that we need but if we need some more reliable way to construct deeply merged objects from multi-level collections [deepmerge](https://www.npmjs.com/package/deepmerge) is a great utility.

 ```js
 // Shallow merge